johnxu21/johnxu21.github.io/teaching/CS473-Fall2022/integration/software_integration.md

 Task 2
 ======
+Clone-and-own [Refactoring-Aware Merging](https://github.com/ualberta-smr/RefactoringAwareMergingEvaluation) and then open the project in  IntelliJ IDE. <br/>
 [Refactoring-Aware Merging](https://github.com/ualberta-smr/RefactoringAwareMergingEvaluation) is a robust project comprising of two tools RefMerge and an Evaluation tool.
  We are only interested [RefMerge](https://github.com/ualberta-smr/RefactoringAwareMergingEvaluation/tree/master/src/main/java/ca/ualberta/cs/smr/refmerge) that is performs refactoring-aware merging operations.
 [Refactoring-Aware Merging](https://github.com/ualberta-smr/RefactoringAwareMergingEvaluation) will be used in the final project, take time to understand how it is implemented.